 The Signup Place is an online signup sheets website with many features such as various reminder emails and the scheduling of signups.

 You can join The Signup Place by registering.
-You will get three free signup sheets along with six dollars to get you started.
+You will get three free signup sheets along with $5.00 (500 takes) to get you started.

 Registering will create your organization’s Signup Place account.
 You will then be able to access the administration interface where you can

 manage your member groups, signup templates and signups.

 Signups work on phones, but a computer or pad is needed to design signups.

 A signup page is simply a table of volunteer slots, just like a signup page posted on an office wall.
 Each slot is a link that can be clicked to sign up.